saplumbaga/jquery.pan/README.md

 Therefore you can use it to show images by clicking on elements, even it those don't are images or don't include images.

 >**IMPORTANT**: it only adds the zoom capability to images that are **smaller than their natural size** or that have a `data-big` attribute, since small images don't need it.
 This is by design, since this is not a carrousel kind of viewer, but an individual image viewer.

+If a container element is selected to be zoomed, if it contains more than one image, every image will be zoomed and panned independently if there's at least one that needs zoom.
+In this case all of them will be zoomed, even if they don't need it because they are in their natural size.
+Check the sample page.

 ### Disable image rotation